kubiyabot/community-tools/README.md

 #### 8. Tool that uses an image

-This tool puuls and loads a docker image from dockerhub.
-For this example we will use the [configcat CLI](https://hub.docker.com/r/configcat/cli) , but you can use any image.
-By providing the "image" field, the agent will load the complete configcat CLI from Docker Hub, and can trigger any operations requested on configcat, against this CLI.
-Since image is provided, the "type" is not being used and can be removed.
-If a content is provided, it will always run as "shell".
+This tool pulls and loads a Docker image from Docker Hub.
+In this example, we will use the [Configcat CLI](https://hub.docker.com/r/configcat/cli) , but you can use any image.
+By specifying the 'image' field, the agent will load the complete ConfigCat CLI from Docker Hub and can execute any requested operations using this CLI.
+Since the 'image' field is provided, the 'type' field is not required and can be removed.
+If 'content' is provided, it will always run as a shell script.

 ```
 tools: